 When I was first diagnosed with diabetes, I weighed all my food very precisely.
 After a while, I realized that some things were so low in carbohydrates that a guess was fine too.
 And that some food packaging also shows carbohydrate content per portion.
 That helped save time.
 At dinner time, though – with things like rice and pasta – the measurements and calculations need to be very accurate.
 Ten grams more or less on the scales really means a significant difference in carbohydrates, which I soon notice in my blood sugar.
 My scales soon became one of the most important pieces of equipment in my kitchen.

 Frustrated by numbers

 Yet they can sometimes be really frustrating.
-When I’m sure I’ve calculated the carbohydrates in my food exactly, checked my blood sugar, and watched my Kaleidoculator do its job and then still end up in a hypo or hyper, I get really fed up with all those numbers and my scales.
+When I’m sure I’ve calculated the carbohydrates in my food exactly, checked my blood sugar, and watched my Kaleidoculator do its job.
+An then still end up in a hypo or hyper, I get really fed up with all those numbers and my scales.
 It all seems pointless.
-And of course that’s the crux of the matter: if you have diabetes, so many things in your life are influenced by numbers – the numbers on the scales, on your glucose meter, on your pump – and yet so often your blood sugar does not behave as you would like it to despite all your good calculations.
+And of course that’s the crux of the matter.
+If you have diabetes, so many things in your life are influenced by numbers.
+The numbers on the scales, on your glucose meter, on your pump.
+And yet so often your blood sugar does not behave as you would like it to.
+Despite all your good calculations.
 That’s because there are so many other factors too.

-You might have heard the stories: smart parents who thought they would be able to make the right calculations for their child with diabetes; people who spend hours analysing their blood sugars to make sure they know exactly how their body will react to certain foods in future; people who soon come down to earth with a bump because diabetes is so much more than just numbers.
-There are so many things that play a role in diabetes that cannot be expressed in numbers, such as stress, tiredness, hormones, or the weather.
+You might have heard the stories.
+Smart parents who thought they would be able to make the right calculations for their child with diabetes.
+People who spend hours analysing their blood sugars.
+Just so they could make sure they know exactly how their body will react to certain foods in future.
+People who soon come down to earth with a bump because diabetes is so much more than just numbers.
+There are so many things that play a role in diabetes that cannot be expressed in numbers.
+Things like stress, tiredness, hormones, or the weather.
 Yet that number on your blood glucose meter has such an impact on your day, your mood, and how well you sleep!